It’s taught in Marketing 101 that any product or service can be marketed to one of three major generational segments:

 Being called “old” is perhaps the biggest pet peeve among the baby boomer generation.

 Just recently, my resume writing business had a client in his 60s who was concerned about being discriminated against in the job market due to his age.
 During a conversation he had with one of our professional resume writers about how to address the issue of being “overqualified,” our resume writer brought up one suggestion that the client could consider, mentioning that he could “hide old age by using a functional format instead of a chronological format.”
 What happened next?
 The client immediately lashed back saying he wasn’t old and then demanded a refund.

 Even when it was the client who brought up the issue of age, to begin with, he was still very upset when he was called old in a situation where the resume writer was simply throwing out ideas that could help make him seem younger to potential employers.
 When in doubt, simply avoid talking about a baby boomer’s age, and if anything, make them feel younger than what they actually are.

 Peter Yang dreams about marketing in his sleep.
 With his vast experience in marketing and human resources, he co-founded a company offering resume and cv writing services.
 His team of professional resume writers help guide individuals through the job search process.
 He also co-founded a company that offers interview coaching and training.
-With over 20 years of working experience, he heads the marketing operations of both of these companies and wishes to share what he’s learned with readers at Infusionsoft by Keap.
+With over 20 years of working experience, he heads the marketing operations of both of these companies and wishes to share what he’s learned with readers at Keap.